 Attempting to Repair Your HO Scale Steam Locomotives

-Like all other items, HO train engines also have individual dysfunctionalities that make it difficult for the operational model to function.
-A major proportion of the damage is caused to model steam locomotives is when they are on the rail tracks.
+Like all other items, HO steam trains also have individual dysfunctionalities that make it difficult for the operational model to function.
+A major proportion of the damage is caused to model steam trains is when they are on the rail tracks.
 The fragile parts of the engine can be bent or broken if not handled with care.

 Regardless of how it happened, the damage to the live steam locomotive kits will require some fixing.
 You can fix it by gluing things back in place.